 There are occasional CEO surveys by management consulting firms and industry bodies who have personal connections to such individuals in sufficient quantities and who have their details in CRMs.

-Please beware of any sampling providers who claim to have access to such audiences.
+Please beware of any sampling providers who claim to have access to such audiences (either through their proprietary panels or via direct recruitment).
 It is too good to be true.